-Black Friday Deaths: In 2011, A Shopper Is Trampled In West Virginia Target
+Black Friday Deaths: A Shopper Trampled In A West Virginia Target

 Walter Vance, 61, attended the sale at a Target in West Virginia and was trampled at around midnight on the morning after Thanksgiving.
 After he collapsed inside the store, shoppers uncaringly walked over and on him.

 Witnesses said that Vance was neglected as shoppers plowed into the store.
 It wasn’t until an emergency room nurse noticed Vance on the floor that he received medical attention.
 The nurse was helped by an off-duty paramedic until an ambulance was able to arrive on the scene.

 Vance had reportedly suffered from heart problems before his untimely death, but friends were extremely upset at the circumstances that lead to his death.

 “Where is the good Samaritan side of people?”
 Vance’s co-worker Sue Compton told local news.
 “How could you not notice someone was in trouble?
 I just don’t understand if people didn’t help what their reason was, other than greed because of a sale.”

 Vance’s death while preoccupied passersby walked by brings the Black Friday deaths up to four.

 A Sleep-Deprived Father Kills His Daughters In A Car Accident